xsltdev/nodejsdev.ru/docs/api/fs.md

 -   `mtime` [<number>](https://developer.mozilla.org/docs/Web/JavaScript/Data_structures#Number_type) | [<string>](https://developer.mozilla.org/docs/Web/JavaScript/Data_structures#String_type) | [<Date>](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date)
 -   Возвращает: [<Promise>](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) Fulfills with `undefined` upon success.

-Changes the access and modification times of a file in the same way as [`fsPromises.utimes()`][], with the difference that if the path refers to a symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.
+Changes the access and modification times of a file in the same way as [`fsPromises.utimes()`][`fspromises.utimes()`], with the difference that if the path refers to a symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.

 ### `fsPromises.link(existingPath, newPath)`